 Is there a weight limit on the kayaks?

 Our kayaks are rated to carry people up to 130kg.
-Again, for safety reasons we would prefer not to take anyone whose weight exceeds 120kg.
+For safety reasons we would prefer not to take anyone who is over 165cm tall and whose weight exceeds 120kg.
+We have also found that we have safety concerns with people under 165cm tall and exceeding 90kg.
 Please contact us by phone if you wish to discuss.

 What’s the difference between the Upriver and Downriver tours?

 Upriver the river narrows gradually, there tends to be more of the smaller birds, the occasional sea eagle or harrier, and usually a good number of basking water dragons along the edges.
 Fish are still visible although usually with less species diversity.
 The water is fresher with less tidal influence.
 There is no toilet on our upriver tour, but we have the gear to ensure you can go if you need to!